codingsoo/codingsoo.github.io1/pages/software_architecture/introduction_sa.md

 ### What is it?

 ![sa_design_when](https://wardballoon.github.io/images/sa_design_when.png)

-The mission of Architecture Design is to build a model that meets all customer requirements and leads to successful implementation.
+ The mission of Architecture Design is to build a model that meets all customer's requirements and leads to successful implementation.
 It defines the relationship between major structural elements of the software.
 SRS (Requirement modeling and description which have functional / non-functional requirements) should be well-defined so that Elements, Connectors, Constraints, Attributes (advantages and disadvantages of the chosen structure) could be set precisely.

 ### Who does it for what?

-Software architects and designers translate (map) the software system requirements into architecture design.
+Software architects and designers participate into Architecture Design using the software system requirements.
 During the translation process, they apply various design strategies to divide and conquer  the complexities of an application domain and resolve the software architecture.
 By doing this, they reduce risks, helps development teams work together in an orderly fashion, makes the system traceable for implementation and testing, and leads to software products that have higher quality attributes.

 ### Quality attributes